 - What not to do

 Separation anxiety is a serious issue with many dog breeds.
-It can cause health issues, but this breed, in particular, seems to suffer from it badly, if you are not taking the right measures to prevent it from developing.
+It can cause health issues, but this breed, in particular, seems to suffer from it badly if you are not taking the right measures to prevent it from developing.

-Obviously, the ideal working situation for having a dog, whether it’s a Cockapoo or another breed, is to work from home.
-Ultimately, cockerpoos will not do very well if they are left alone for long periods of time.
-We understand that this is not always the case and that not everyone has the luxury of this and in this post, you will find out helpful information about whether you should get a dog if you work full-time hours.
+The ideal working situation for having a dog, whether a Cockapoo or another breed, is to work from home.
+Ultimately, cockerpoos will not do well if they are left alone for long periods.
+We understand that this is not always the case and that not everyone has the luxury of this, and in this post, you will find helpful information about whether you should get a dog if you work full-time hours.

-But is the Cockapoo the Right Dog for You?
+Is the Cockapoo the Right Hybrid (Designer) Dog for You?

-It’s all very well if you have done the research and know for certain that a it is the right dog for you.
-But, if you are relatively new to the breed, or dogs in general, it is worth comparing and contrasting it with other breeds, just to make sure if it is a good fit for your household and lifestyle, as a bad fit is not suitable for the cockapoo’s health and will not be as enjoyable for you.
+It’s all very well if you have researched the dog breed of your choice but know for certain that it is the best dog for you.
+Suppose you are relatively new to this dog breed or dogs in general.
+In that case, it is worth comparing and contrasting it with some of the other hybrid breeds to ensure the Cockapoo is a good fit for your household and lifestyle, as a bad fit is not suitable for the cockapoo’s health and will not be as enjoyable for you.

-In this section, therefore, you will find informative posts that look at them when compared to a variety of different breeds, including:
+In this section, therefore, you will find informative posts that look at the Cockapoo when compared to a variety of different hybrid breeds, including:

 - Cockapoo Vs. Cavapoo – These are very closely related, so to help make distinctions between them, we compare both, considering various factors.